Photo above: The Branch Davidians’ “Mount Carmel Center,”

 near Waco, TX, burns during an attack by FBI Agents on 2-28-1993.

-Some have been chosen for the human suffering they caused.
+Some of the 40 Cults & Paths have been chosen for the human suffering they cause.
 Others were chosen for their nuggets of wisdom.
 Still others for their sheer weirdness.
 Nearly all of them are fairly modern.
 Most of them have taken place in the United States, reflecting the fact that these are most familiar to your American author, J.X.
 Mason.

 Nearly all the forty Entries have been paraphrased from their respective Wikipedia articles, as of 2023 and early 2024.
 J.X.
 Mason has chosen not to list the cited footnotes; readers can easily find those citations at the end of the respective Wikipedia articles online.